-Class focuses on feminist theory and philosophy with special emphasis on theories of knowledge and power as they relate to the position of women today and in the past.
-There will be special emphasis placed on the contribution of women in the history of philosophy as well as in related disciplines such as litereature and cultural studies; the contribution of feminist perspectives in the academy: the difference between sexual and gender identities and the relationshhip between language and knowledge as it relates to feminist methodology.
+(3 lec hrs/wk) 3 credits Class focuses on feminist theory and philosophy with special emphasis on theories of knowledge and power as they relate to the position of women today and in the past.
+There will be special emphasis placed on the contribution of women in the history of philosophy as well as in related disciplines such as literature and cultural studies; the contribution of feminist perspectives in the academy: the difference between sexual and gender identities and the relationship between language and knowledge as it relates to feminist methodology.

-Prerequisite: WR121 or instructor consent.
+Prerequisite: WR121.